CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-09.md

    - security.md, sbom and valid cpanfile, cpansa and busfactor, cpan.org email
    - cpants has experimental support
    - look into "update your cpan module" month (ref @tux's checklist)
-   - [ ] @robrwo - will contact manwar to see if he'd like to help with outreach
+   - [ ] @robrwo - will contacts manwar to see if he'd like to help with outreach

 ### [Security Information & Outreach](https://github.com/orgs/CPAN-Security/projects/12/views/3)